Getting TRICARE for Your Child

 - TRICARE Standard and Extra coverage is automatic as soon as your child is registered in DEERS.

-- If you live in an area where TRICARE Prime is available, you may also enroll your child in TRICARE Prime.
+- If you live in a Prime Service Area, you may also enroll your child in TRICARE Prime.

 TRICARE Prime & TRICARE Prime Remote